Butter Beans Red Curry | FoodByMaria Recipes

 This delicious vegetarian red curry uses butter beans as a plant-based protein source that is loaded with health benefits and flavor.

 This recipe is a comforting dish that is healthy, flavorful, and protein-packed.
-Using butter beans, I’ve made a delicious red curry that is vegetarian-friendly and super hearty and filling for the winter season.
+Using butter beans, I’ve made a delicious red curry that is vegetarian-friendly super hearty, and filling for the winter season.

-• Easy: Despite the delicious red curry flavors, this recipe is easy-to-make.
-Even a novice cook can impress with this dish
+• Easy: Despite the delicious red curry flavors, this recipe is easy to make.
+Even a novice cook can be impressed with this dish

 • Protein-Packed: With the help of the butter beans, this red curry doesn’t lack protein so it’ll keep you full and satisfied